Find out more about Footprints by visiting - it will change your life!

 If you are staying in the Diani area on holiday we welcome you to visit Footprints Orphanage for the day.

 You will be collected from your hotel in the morning and driven the one hour journey up into the rural Shimba Hills, passing beautiful scenery and small villages along the way.
-Kerry will show you around Footprints Childrens Home and Footprints Academy where you will meet our 'family' of staff and children, and see how we overcome the challenges of our rural location, where there is no mains electricity or water supply.
+Kerry will show you around Footprints Childrens Home where you will meet our 'family' of staff and children, and see how we overcome the challenges of our rural location, where there is no mains electricity or water supply.

 You will be served a traditional Kenyan lunch and the afternoon can be spent visiting the local village or playing with the children before being taken back to your hotel.

 We ask for a donation of 3000 Kenyan Shillings (approx £18-20) per person to cover the cost of transport and food and a contribution to our home.

 If you would like to visit Footprints Orphanage for the day, call Kerry on 0711 344 129 or manager Patrick Wanjala on 0722 936 744 on your arrival in Kenya.

 If you have any questions please contact us via email: email@example.com.